Random Finite Set Theory and Centralized Control of Large Collaborative Swarms: Preliminaries

 \subsection{Probability Hypothesis Density (PHD) Filter}

 Instead of propagating the multi-agent posterior density through a multi-agent Bayes recursion, the Probability Hypothesis Density (PHD) filter propagates the posterior intensity function.
-The nonnegative intensity function, $v({\bf x})$, is a first-order statistical moment of the RFS state that represents the probability of finding an agent in a region of state space $S$.
-The expected number of agents in the region $S$ is the integral of the intensity function given by
+The nonnegative intensity function, $v({\boldsymbol{\xi}})$, is a first-order statistical moment of the RFS state that represents the probability of finding an agent, represented by a generalized state variable $\boldsymbol{\xi}\in\mathcal{X}$, in a region of state space $\mathcal{S}\subseteq\mathcal{X}$.
+The estimated number of agents in the region $\mathcal{S}$ is the integral of the intensity function given by

-where the expectation represents a RFS $X$ intersecting a region $S$ with a probability distribution $P$ dependent on $X$.
-This gives the total mass or the expected number of agents of RFS $X$ in a region $S$.
-The local maximum in intensity $v({\bf x})$ show the highest concentration of expected number of agents which can be used to determine an estimate for the agents in $X$ at a time-step.
+where the expectation represents a RFS $X$ intersecting a region $\mathcal{S}$.
+This gives the total mass or the number of estimated agents for RFS $X$ in a region $\mathcal{S}$.
+The local maximum in intensity $v(\boldsymbol{\xi})$ shows the highest concentration of expected number of agents which can be used to determine an estimate for the agents in $X$ at a time-step.

+To further interpret the intensity function, consider a one-dimensional example with four agents located with a mean and covariance of $\mathbf{m}=\{1, 4, 7, 11 \}$ and $P^i=1:i = 1,\dots,4$, respectively.
+This is a realization of $X$.
+Assuming the intensity function corresponds to a Gaussian mixture representation given by